wp-cool-tools/quick-featured-images/README.txt

 = Languages =

 Quick Featured Images is available in multiple languages maintained by the amazing WordPress community (e.g. Arabic, Dutch, Dutch (Belgium), English (US), French (France), German, Greek, Portuguese (Brazil), Spanish (Spain) and more).
 Your language is missing?
-Please be part of the community an help to translate Quick Featured Images on [GlotPress](https://translate.wordpress.org/projects/wp-plugins/quick-featured-images/).
+Please be part of the community and help to translate Quick Featured Images on [GlotPress](https://translate.wordpress.org/projects/wp-plugins/quick-featured-images/).
 Thank you!

 = Your idea to improve the plugin is welcome =